Super Mario World: Plot

 The plot of Super Mario World is detailed in the instruction booklet.
 After bringing peace to the Mushroom World in Super Mario Bros.
 3, the brothers Mario and Luigi decide to go on vacation with Princess Toadstool to a place called Dinosaur Land, a prehistoric-themed world swarming with dinosaurs and other enemies.
 While resting on the beach, the princess is captured by Bowser.
-When Mario and Luigi wake up, they try to find her and, after hours of searching, come across a giant egg in the forest.
+When Mario and Luigi wake up, they try to find her and, after hours of searching, come across a giant white egg with green spots in the forest.
 It suddenly hatches and out of it comes a young dinosaur named Yoshi, who tells them his dinosaur friends have also been imprisoned in eggs by Bowser's kids, the evil Koopalings.
 Mario and Luigi soon realise that Bowser's forces must have captured Toadstool as well.
 Mario, Luigi, and Yoshi set out to rescue the princess and Yoshi's dinosaur friends, traversing through Dinosaur Land for Bowser and his Koopalings.
 To aid him, Yoshi gives Mario a cape as they begin their journey.

 Bowser receives news of Mario and Luigi's approach and dispatches his Koopalings to dispose of them.
 After the brothers defeat the children and rescue Yoshi's friends, they eventually reach Bowser's Castle, where they fight him in a final battle.
 They send Bowser flying into the sky and save Princess Toadstool, restoring peace to Dinosaur Land.